ipfs/kubo/ISSUE_TEMPLATE.md

 <!-- 🔥❓If you have a *QUESTION* about IPFS, please ask on our forum at https://discuss.ipfs.io 🔥❓

-If you're unfamiliar with how GitHub issues work, consider reading [GitHub's issues guide](https://guides.github.com/features/issues/).

-If you haven't yet searched the issue tracker for an existing report concerning your issue, please do so now.

 The go-ipfs issues are *only* for bug reports and directly actionable feature requests.
-Read https://github.com/ipfs/community/blob/master/contributing.md#reporting-issues if your issue doesn't fit either of those categories.

-* If you have a *SUPPORT QUESTION*, please direct it to our forum at https://discuss.ipfs.io.
-* If you want to discuss a design idea related to ipfs but not directly related to the go implementation, please file an issue at https://github.com/ipfs/ipfs.
+Please direct all other questions, ideas, or suggestions to our discuss forum.
+Remember to search the issue tracker for an existing report concerning your issue before posting, and see https://github.com/ipfs/go-ipfs/blob/master/docs/github-issue-guide.md if you are not sure how to fill in this issue.
+If you want to discuss a design idea related to ipfs but not directly related to the go implementation, please file an issue at https://github.com/ipfs/ipfs.
 -->

 #### Version information: